Paris - Ile De France

 However, as you come closer you discover a wealth of elaborate architectural and decorative features produced by best artists of the time!

-The church's distinctive red brick facade is adorned with geometrical mosaics and the porch framed with two bronze angels.
+The church's distinctive red brick facade is indeed adorned with geometrical mosaics and the porch framed with two bronze angels.

-Two other angels in white marble, sculpted by Guéniot, hold the fonts located by the entrance, inside the church.
+Two white marble angels, sculpted by Guéniot, hold the fonts located by the entrance, inside the church.

 You discover more low reliefs and medallions from this artist as you walk through the church.

 The silversmith Goudji created the baptismal font using stone, bronze, silver and jasper.

-The interior of Saint Jean de Montmartre is a perfect illustration of metal architecture at its best; a light yet strong structure adorned with geometrical, but intertwined volutes and friezes.
+Saint Jean de Montmartre's interior is a superb illustration of metal architecture at its best; a light, yet strong structure, adorned with geometrical and intertwined volutes and friezes.

 The theme of the decoration is based on the writings of St-John – The 4th Gospel and the Apocalypse.

-The reinforced cement walls are covered with plaster in order to allow for the decoration; impressive murals and canvasses adorn the nave and the chancel.
+The nave and chancel reinforced cement walls were plastered in order to paint the impressive murals and canvasses.

 The elegant pillars are adorned with patterns of vine leaves and branches that evoke the phrase from St-John’s Gospel: